 Why Won't My Hover Mower Hover?

-A hover mower works by creating a cushion of air underneath the lawn mower.
-This makes them easy to manoeuvre across the lawn.
-However there are a number of common reasons that can stop the hover mower floating effortlessly across the lawn.
+A hover mower works by creating a cushion of air underneath; making them easy to manoeuvre across the lawn.
+However, there are a number of common reasons that can stop the hover mower floating effortlessly across the lawn.

 Tipping a hover mower slightly to one side to allow the air to circulate under the cutting deck, helps provides the lift.
 If the lawn mower cannot get air underneath the machine it will feel very heavy, as the cushion of air isn’t powerful enough to get the most out of it.